-All other actuarial assumptions used in the June 30, 2014 valuation were based on the results of a January 2014 actuarial experience study for the period 1997 to 2011 including updates to salary increase, mortality and retirement rates.
-Further details of the Experience Study can be found on the CalPERS website.
+All other actuarial assumptions used in the June 30, 2016 valuation were based on the results of a January 2014 actuarial experience study for the period 1997 to 2011 including updates to salary increase, mortality and retirement rates.
+Further details of the Experience Study can be found on the CalPERS website under Forms and Publications.